North Carolina Internet Sales Tax

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
 The DOR has a webpage providing basic guidance on the use tax, as well as a FAQ page on the use tax.
-The DOR’s basic guidance states that “Out-of-state retailers that are not ‘engaged in business’ in this State cannot be required to collect North Carolina's tax,” and that such retailers include out-of-state businesses selling over the Internet.
+The DOR’s basic guidance states that “Out-of-state retailers that are not ‘engaged in business’ in this State are not required to collect North Carolina sales and use tax,” and that such retailers include out-of-state businesses selling over the Internet.
 Similarly, the FAQ page mentions that items purchased on the Internet may be subject to use tax.

 For additional information, you can check the use tax statute, N.C.
 Gen. Stat.
 105-164.6.

-For most small online businesses, it is the long-established “physical presence” rule that provides primary guidance on collecting tax on sales to customers in North Carolina.
-However, the issue is contentious, as demonstrated by the Amazon law enacted in North Carolina in 2009.
-Therefore, consider checking in periodically with the North Carolina Department of Revenue to see if the rules have changed.
-For more general information on taxes on Internet sales, see Nolo's article Sales Tax on the Internet.
-And, for information on the rules about collecting sales tax for Internet sales in any other state, see Nolo’s article, 50-State Guide to Internet Sales Tax Laws.
+For most small online businesses, it is the long established physical presence rule that will apply with regard to collecting tax on sales to customers in North Carolina.
+However, the issue is contentious and evolving as demonstrated by the Amazon law enacted in North Carolina in 2009.
+Because Internet sales tax is a subject of ongoing debate, you should consider checking in periodically with the North Carolina Department of Revenue to see if the rules have changed.